WHAT IT IS

 WHAT IT IS NOT

 Cinder Willoughby and Mutt Jefferson got what they came for, a smidgen of junco blood, a handful of junco feathers and some leg scrapings from four different birds.
-The task now was to get the samples analyzed and see why these Plot 82 refugees may have somehow survived.
+The task now was to get the samples analyzed and see why these Plot 82 refugees survived.

 Mutt dropped off Cinder at the St. Louis airport for a flight to Pennsylvania and he took the big rig to Michigan and his eventual destination of Sault Ste.
 Marie, Ontario.
 Somewhere outside of Fort Wayne with the sun pushing down into the St. Mary’s river, Mutt first noticed a black SUV following him at a discrete distance.
 Within a half hour a fleet of Escalades and Explorers, green lights flashing and sirens whaling, gave notice to Mutt to pull over to the shoulder of the highway.
 INSECT agents in white hazmat suites and breathing apparatuses combed through his rig, cab and personal belongings looking for his junco samples.

 Cinder Willoughby enjoyed the early morning walk past the modest houses with their well kept lawns and flower gardens.
 The morning air was fresh, the symphony of aromas from the lilacs filled his nostrils as he approached the small one story post office in Beaver Falls.
-He quickly glanced at the parcel he was carrying, going all the way to Hunter River he thought.
+He quickly glanced at the parcel he was carrying, destined for Hunter River he thought.